 In 2005, Golf Datatech extended its reach into Europe forming a strategic partnership with Phillip Barnard and Crossover Technology, producing the first-ever electronically driven retail sales reporting system for the golf industry in the United Kingdom.
 Three years later, reports were added covering the golf market in Sweden, with further expansion into other European markets under consideration.

-The three principals of Golf Datatech, LLC, John Krzynowek, David Overmyer and Tom Stine have close to 100 years of combined experience in research, sales and marketing of golf products and golf media, while Phil Barnard has been intimately involved in the U.K. golf market since 1995.
+The three principals of Golf Datatech, LLC, John Krzynowek, David Overmyer and Tom Stine have over 100 years of combined experience in research, sales and marketing of golf products and golf media, while Phil Barnard has been intimately involved in the U.K. golf market since 1995.

 Retail Sales Reports